HKHmax/Python-Projects/README.md

 It is a web scraping project which displays the readers how we can effectively retrieve information from a webpage in which this experiment uses WhatsApp stickers webpage.
 I have shown in detail with pictures on how to analyze the HTML code inside a website to choose the right location with Python code.
 At first, I start with a particular sticker page and save the stickers in new files which all are done automatically.
 Then, I make the code more generalized to start with the main page.
 The program itself will automatically click in a particular stick category and crawl all the stickers in that page + new folder is created for each new page so that we can easily manage the data.

+11. Crawl Images From Website With ASPX Structure -- Google Images

+This project demonstrates some advanced techniques on how Data Scientists can use Selenium and BeautifulSoup library to mimic a Google Chrome object, and then ask the chrome object to scroll down automatically in order to beat the APSX structure of websites(For what is ASPX, please refer to my project).
+With this tactics, we can try to crawl all the images from the Google Images engine in a clever way since it is a website which updates its HTML with request and always perceived as a difficult type of website to handle in web-scraping.

 People who are interested can feel free to play with the code written by me